 Download Camwiz (Free, with in-app purchase)

+Though third party webcam apps are quite useful and feature-rich, there’s actually a built-in camera app on Windows that you can use.
 Despite not being a third-party software with a lot of editing tools and effects, Windows Camera gets the job done as an effective webcam software.
-Windows Camera comes as a breath of fresh air as far as webcam software are concerned, as it brings a very minimalist UI which only features the core recording tools on the home screen, occupied almost entirely by the view in sight of the webcam.
+Windows Camera comes as a breath of fresh air as far as webcam tools are concerned, as it brings a very minimalist UI which only features the core recording tools on the home screen, occupied almost entirely by the view in sight of the webcam.

 Download Windows Camera (Free)